Get your code under control

 As you apply these incremental fixes in order, each one building on the last, you will steadily transform your codebase from a spaghetti mess to an organized, modern, testable application, free of globals and mixed concerns.
 And your application will continue to run as each step is completed.

-The estimated final publication date for Modernizing Legacy Applications in PHP is Mon, 31 Mar, 2014.
-In the mean time, you can buy an early-access version of the book for $39 ($49 recommended) at https://leanpub.com/mlaphp.
-The early-access version includes free updates, so as the book gets revised with new content, that content is also yours.
+The book is available at https://leanpub.com/mlaphp.
+Every purchase includes free updates, so as the book gets revised with updated content, that content is also yours.